 The breakfast atmosphere is truly an experience one must do.
 The setting itself gives you the grand appreciation of Hotel Des Indes.
 The food selection available for breakfast is overwhelming in a great way.
 The healthy selection is fantastic and there is so much choice you will not go hungry.
 The coffee is yummy too.
-There is also a nice selection of Spanish meats and olives to choose.
+There is also a nice selection of Spanish meats and olives to choose from.
 Let us not forget the Dutch cheese available too.
 I thought the nut selection and dried fruits was fantastic.
-The fresh yogurt was divine.
-The Dutch love their yogurt.
+The fresh yoghurt was divine.
+The Dutch love their yoghurt.

 - Room Reviewed: Superior Room – From €149 (breakfast not included)